 Candlemas

-In many Christian traditions including Roman Catholic, February 2nd is Candlemas, a celebration of light while our days are still very short in this part of the world.
+In many Christian traditions, including Roman Catholic, February 2nd is Candlemas, a celebration of light while our days are still very short in this part of the world.
 Join us as we offer our intentions for how we hope to live our individual callings in the world in 2026.

-Place candles around the co
+Place candles around the c

 Interview with a Spiritan Luncheon: Fr.
 Ray French C.S.Sp.

 Please join us for lunch with Fr.
-Ray French, Vice President for Mission and Identity, as he shares stories from his journeys in east Africa, the UK, and here in the states.
+Ray French, Vice President for Mission and Identity, as he shares stories from his journeys in East Africa, the UK, and here in the states.